SamdaSilva82/meeting-mind-challenge/README.md

 Absolutely.
 Use whatever helps you build a better solution.

 **What if I have questions during the project?**
-Email us at [hiring contact].
-We're happy to clarify requirements, but we intentionally leave room for you to make your own decisions.
+Email me at stuart@soar.com.
+I am happy to clarify requirements, but we intentionally leave room for you to make your own decisions.